LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/exercises/argv-with-indexes/README.md

 Argument 3: cards
 ```

-If you need help, this program is very similar to the one in [this video](https://www.youtube.com/watch?v=Ja8YoR-u9TA&index=3&list=PLhQjrBD2T380sc-fXwl1sviA-twxFduVU), so look there first!
+If you need help, this program is very similar to the one in <a href="https://www.youtube.com/watch?v=Ja8YoR-u9TA&index=3&list=PLhQjrBD2T380sc-fXwl1sviA-twxFduVU" target="_blank">this video</a>, so look there first!

 We've provided a tiny bit of starter code [here](./argvindex.c).